 Proviso 1 and 2 are applicable as mentioned above.

 Proviso 3: If an approved NP or PA without prescriptive authority moves to a non-PSG site, they will be required to have the new institution approved by the Credentials Committee.
 In addition, a neurologist at that institution will need to independently be reviewed/approved by the Credentials Committee as a potential PSG investigator before this individual could begin a PSG trial at the new institution.

 Please review the list of documentation required below for PSG credentialing.
-All documents must be sent directly to the PSG Administrative Director.
+All documents must be submitted with the application.

 The PSG has a credentialing committee, which is comprised of 6 PSG investigators.
 They meet quarterly to review new applications: March, June, September, & December.
 Applications are due 30 days prior so that the committee has time to evaluate them.
 Immediately following the committee review session, applicants will be notified of their status.
 If approved as a PSG investigator, you will immediately be eligible to participate in PSG studies.

 Upcoming submission deadlines are as follows:

 Upon notification of your fully approved credentialing status, you may immediately begin participating in any/all PSG trials/studies with the exception of non-treating investigators, who may only participate in observational studies, in non-pharmacological cognitive or behavioral trials, or as the primary rater investigator in an interventional trial (in which another SI is fully responsible for treatment and clinical management).